-32 Investments - Company (continued)
+34 Investments - Company

-On 4 September 2020 and 12 March 2021, the Company acquired 70,000,000 £0.10 ordinary shares and 80,000,000 £0.10 ordinary shares respectively issued by Brunner Mond Group Limited, a wholly owned subsidiary.
+On 13 March 2023, the Company acquired 91,862,100 £0.10 ordinary shares issued by Brunner Mond Group Limited, a wholly owned subsidiary.

 The Company conducts periodic impairment reviews which take place at least annually for each investment held.
-Following a review at 31 March 2021, the company concluded that the carrying value of its investment in Brunner Mond Group Limited was overstated by £15,000,000 and accordingly an impairment charge was recognised for this amount.
+Following a review at 31 March 2023, the company concluded that no additional impairment was required of its investment in Brunner Mond Group Limited.